-Storytelling provides opportunities to develop understanding and drive change on serious matters for children, says Indigenous Australian author and performer Boori Monty Prior.
+Storytelling provides opportunities to develop understanding and drive change on serious matters for children, says Indigenous Australian author and performer Boori.

-Boori joined literacy leaders Sharon and Phil Callen on Episode 37 of The Teacher’s Tool Kit for Literacy to talk about the power of storytelling.
+Boori joined literacy leader Sharon Callen on Episode 37 of The Teacher’s Tool Kit for Literacy to talk about the power of storytelling.

 The award-winning author celebrates his new children’s picture book Story Doctors, an empowering story that unites all Australians and readers through ‘acknowledging our true history, embracing inclusivity and celebrating the healing powers of nature and culture’.